-Holes drilled or punched for rivets and bolts are typically oversized by at least 1/16 inch to facilitate fit and assembly.
+Holes drilled or punched for rivets and bolts are typically oversized by at least $\frac{1}{16}$ inch to facilitate fit and assembly.
 Typical distortion in a web gap region is between a few thousandths to 0.04 inches.
 This means that theoretically there would be sufficient space between bolt and hole to considerably reduce or completely eliminate load transfer between elements once the connection has been loosened.
 However, in reality fabrication and erection tolerances are such that some bolts will most certainly already be in bearing.
 This means that loosening the bolt would have little effect, as the bolt(s) would remain engaged between the lateral support and the girders.
 As a result, it is recommended that this retrofit be validated in the field on a case-by-case basis using data acquisition and instrumentation with known truck loads.
-In the case that a bolt or two remain in bearing and continue to transfer load, they could simply be removed and replaced with one size smaller diameter bolt such that sufficient space between the connecting elements would exist while still providing some bearing connection capacity.
+In the case that a bolt or two remain in bearing and continue to transfer load, they could simply be removed and replaced with one size smaller diameter bolts such that sufficient space between the connecting elements would exist while still providing some bearing connection capacity.
 Tarries et al. (2002) point out a few of issues that should also be considered by the bridge owner/engineer prior to implementing this retrofit:

 - Girder stability must be checked since the transverse members would be effectively removed from service load distributions.
 However, they point out that the cross members might still provide lateral support under extreme situations with sufficient displacement. - The impact on transverse load distribution should be checked.
-Some research has looked at the complete removal of cross framing members in which case the peak stresses in primary girders was observed to increase between 10 and 15 percent due to a lack of transverse load distribution between girder lines.
+Some research has looked at the complete removal of cross-framing members, in which case the peak stresses in primary girders was observed to increase between 10 and 15 percent due to a lack of transverse load distribution between girder lines.
 This is considered a low increase compared to the conservative designs.
 For example, field monitoring of typical highway bridges by the authors has shown that many bridges have somewhere between 1 and 6 ksi live load stress in the tension flange of primary girders.
 A 15 percent increase would equate to less than 1 ksi in these cases. - Thought should be given to how to prevent the bolts from vibrating free of the connection.
 Some suggestions include tack welding the nut in place, mechanically damaging the threads, or double nutting in which case new bolts would need to be installed in order to have sufficient bolt length to accommodate two nuts.

 If the connections have rivets, the rivets could be removed and replaced with undersized and/or loose bolts.
-In this case, the high strength bolts offer increased shear and bearing capacity over the rivets, inferring that the connection would at a minimum retain its original bearing capacity should that be engaged during an extreme loading event.
-Rivet removal techniques are discussed in Section 5.5.2.
+In this case, the high-strength bolts offer increased shear and bearing capacity over the rivets, inferring that the connection would at a minimum retain its original bearing capacity should that be engaged during an extreme loading event.
+Rivet removal techniques are discussed in Section 4.5.2.

 Bolt loosening is a viable solution for web gap cracking.
-Although it requires more engineering analysis up front to check system stability and a field test for validation, it is believed that the installation cost savings over other alternatives that stiffen or cut back welded attachments may still make this the most economical retrofit for web gap fatigue cracking, second only to the Large Hole Retrofit discussed in Section 6.1.2.4.
+Although it requires more engineering analysis up front to check system stability and a field test for validation, it is believed that the installation cost savings over other alternatives that stiffen or cut back welded attachments may still make this the most economical retrofit for web gap fatigue cracking, second only to the large hole retrofit discussed in Section 5.1.2.4.
+Nevertheless, it may prove not to be a viable solution for some bridges, such as horizontally curved or highly skewed structures.